-I'm a PhD candidate at NYU's Wilf Department of Politics.
+I am a PhD graduate from NYU's Wilf Department of Politics.
+This Fall (2019) I will be starting as a Postdoctoral Fellow at Vanderbilt's Data Science Institute.
 I specialize in Methods and Political Psychology.
 My primary research interest is understanding the relationship between memory organization and political attitudes.
 My medium: natural language.
 Building on the premise that patterns in natural language are informative of the content and organization of memory, in my dissertation I develop methods to model memory representations of politically charged concepts (e.g. welfare, abortion, justice) and study their role in attitude judgments.
 My research draws in significant ways from multiple disciplines including cognitive science, computer science, linguistics and social psychology.

 In joint work with David J. Halpern (NYU, Psychology PhD candidate) we propose a framework to evaluate models of memory retrieval estimated using semantic fluency data - a task wherein subjects are provided a cue and must list associations in a limited amount of time (see working paper).
 To facilitate data collection we designed an RShiny App that can be used in conjunction with online crowdsourcing platforms or on mobile survey devices (soon to be made publicly available at @prodriguezsosa).
 Building on this work we estimate memory representations of politically charged concepts (e.g. welfare) and evaluate whether partisan differences in representations are predictive of attitude judgments as long suggested by constructivist theories of attitudes.
 The output of this ongoing interdisciplinary collaboration –several working papers including a proceedings publication (CogSci 2018 Proceedings)- lays the theoretical and methodological groundwork to quantitatively explore the relationship between memory organization and attitudes with important implications for long-standing literatures in political science including priming, political attitudes and survey design.